Notes on Causal Survival Forest 🛟🌲

 the conditional expectation of the transformed survival time is defined as:

-and the conditional hazard function is defined as:
+and the associated conditional hazard function is defined as:

 How to understand the above score function?